joebew42/study-path/readme.md

 ## Week 2: Working with Legacy Code

 - [Working Effectively with Legacy Code](http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052)
-  - Chapter.
-8: How Do I Add a Feature?
+  - Chapter 8: How Do I Add a Feature ?
 - Start the [GildedRoseKata](https://github.com/joebew42/GildedRose)
   - Code Coverage
   - Add the new feature